 DACA Renewal vs. Initial Application

 Renewing DACA status differs slightly from the initial application process.
-Renewals typically require:
+Renewals typically require:- Submission of updated information to show you still meet eligibility criteria

 - Proof of continued physical presence in the U.S. and educational or employment activity